jmickle66666666/DoomUnity/README.md

 To run the engine stuff, you'll need to put `nasty.wad` and (at least one) IWAD in the root folder of your project (just below Assets).

+For Midi, you must have a soundfont file in the root directory, and merge in a wad with MIDI files.
+The IWADS use MUS files and those are not supported yet.

 And various other stuff.
 It's probably still gonna be a bit messy while I'm developing it!

 # when?